-- The report provides the Council's Capital Strategy for 2019/20 at Appendix 1.
-The Capital Strategy provides a framework which outlines how capital expenditure, capital financing and treasury management activity contribute to the provision of corporate objectives, along with an overview of how associated risk is managed and the implications for future financial sustainability. - The report sets out the Council's proposed Final Capital Programme for the period 2019/20 to 2023/24 at Appendix 2. - The total value of capital schemes over the next 5 years is £276.118m.
-This includes £140.713m for the Band B 21st Century Schools Programme and £78.361m for the Housing Improvement Programme. - Additional grant funding for 3 years, commencing 2018/19, has been provided by Welsh Government as part of the Public Highways Refurbishment grant and together with Council funding, this will provide £2.5m for investment in highways during 2019/20. - Welsh Government has provided additional general capital funding of £1.927m for 2018/19 which will be paid to the Council during February 2019.
+- The report provides the Council's Capital Strategy for 2020/21 at Appendix 1.
+The Capital Strategy provides a framework which outlines how capital expenditure, capital financing and treasury management activity contribute to the provision of corporate objectives, along with an overview of how associated risk is managed and the implications for future financial sustainability. - The report sets out the Council's proposed Final Capital Programme for the period 2020/21 to 2024/25 at Appendix 2. - The total value of capital schemes over the next 5 years is £286.295m.
+This includes £117.863m for the Band B 21st Century Schools Programme and £115.373m for the Housing Improvement Programme. - Additional grant funding for 3 years, commencing 2018/19, has been provided by Welsh Government as part of the Public Highways Refurbishment grant and together with Council funding, this will provide £1.714m for investment in highways during 2020/21.

+Welsh Government has provided additional capital funding for school's maintenance via a grant of £1.905m for 2019/20 which is due for payment to the Council during January 2020.
 This sum can be carried forward into the next financial year through reserves.
-It is proposed that as it is very late in the budget setting process the additional funding for 2018/19 is transferred into a specific reserve for further consideration in the new financial year.
+It is proposed that as it is very late in the budget setting process the additional funding for 2019/20 is transferred into a specific reserve for further consideration in the new financial year.